eMahtab/course-schedule-ii/README.md

 }
 ```

-## Observation :
+## Observations :
-1. We can also use Stack to solve this problem.
+1. We can use either Stack or Queue to solve this problem.

 2. One important thing to note is, using a Queue may produce a different order of course completion, than the order produced by using a Stack.
 This is because the way Queue works is different than the Stack.
 Queue is FIFO (First in First out) while Stack is LIFO (Last in First out).